smtnhacker/mnemosync-password-manager/README.md

 - [ ] Add some tests (maybe?)

+- [ ] Offload encryption/decryption to Web Workers

+- [ ] Protect the routes and add CSRF tokens

+- [ ] Fix the schema (breaking change)

+- [ ] Fix the key-generation and give each user their own salt (breaking change)

 ### Contribution

 Since this is a practice project, I _might_ accept criticisms.
 But since this is **just** a practice project, I might not continue working on this so to save you the trouble, I won't be accepting contributions.